-Also referred to as Cape Sebastian State Scenic Corridor, this day-use Oregon State Park spans both sides of US Highway 101.
-Beachcombing and storm watching opportunities here are abundant.
-Hikers will enjoy the park's trail that passes through Sitka spruce forest, leading to grand Oregon Coast views that can go for miles on a clear day.
-During the migration seasons, the viewpoints from Cape Sebastian are a great place to spot the traveling gray whales.
+Also referred to as Cape Sebastian Scenic Corridor, this day-use state park spans both sides of US Highway 101.
+Enjoy beachcombing, tide pooling, and storm watching at this Oregon gem.
+Hikers can explore the park's trail that passes through a Sitka spruce forest, rewarding you with coastal views that go on for miles on a clear day.
+During migration season, the viewpoints from Cape Sebastian almost always promise a peek at a pod of traveling gray whales.

-Jet boats, specially equipped to travel up and down untamed rivers, are one of the only ways to experience the Wild and Scenic Rogue River.
-Jerry's Rogue Jets depart out of Gold Beach on 64-, 80-, and 104-mile trips up the river.
-Along the way, you'll see spectacular wilderness scenery and wildlife and enjoy interesting stories of the region.
-Each trip includes a one-and-a-half-hour meal stop in the small river town of Agness, where you will have your choice of dining options (meals are at your own additional expense).
-Dress warmly and in layers, you will probably get wet, especially on the longer trips that include some whitewater rapids.
-Rogue River jet boat tours are available May through mid-October.
+Jet boats specially equipped to travel up and down untamed rivers offer adventurers an unforgettable experience on the Rogue River.
+Jerry's Rogue Jets—departing from Gold Beach May through mid-October—provides 64-, 80-, and 104-mile river trips.
+Along the way, take in the spectacular wilderness scenery and wildlife viewings, and enjoy interesting stories about the region.
+Each trip includes a meal stop in the small town of Agness, where you will have your choice of dining options (meals not included).
+Dress warm and in layers, especially on the longer trips which venture through whitewater rapids.

-Named after a father of Oregon's State Park system, Samuel H. Boardman State Scenic Corridor covers 12 miles of coastline strewn with sandy coves and rocky outcroppings.
-A series of trails, connected by lengths of open beach, extends along most of the park's length.
-Parking, picnic sites, and toilets are located at several park locations off of US Highway 101, including Arch Rock, Whaleshead, and Lone Ranch.
-Thomas Creek Bridge, Oregon's highest bridge at 345 feet, is located about midway through the scenic corridor.
+Named after a founding father of the Oregon State Park system, Samuel H. Boardman State Scenic Corridor covers 12 miles of coastline strewn with sandy coves and rocky outcroppings.
+A series of trails, connected by stretches of open beach, runs the length of the park, providing ample opportunity for exploration.
+Parking, picnic sites, and toilets are located at several stops off of US Highway 101.
+Pull off to hike to coastal viewpoints or take a peek at Arch Rock and the offshore blowholes known as Natural Bridges.
+Midway through the corridor, you'll travel over Thomas Creek Bridge, Oregon's highest bridge at 345 feet above sea level.